dev-dorn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable This script creates a global environment variable named BEST with the value "School".
 Global variables are available to the shell and all child processes 8-true_knowledge This script prints the result of adding 128 to the value stored in the environment variable TRUEKNOWLEDGE.
+9-divide_and_rule This script prints the result of dividing the value of the environment variable POWER by the value of the environment variable DIVIDE.